Yiyun95788/Yiyun95788/README.md

 ## Hello 🍀

-My name is Yiyun Zhang.
-I'm a third-year undergraduate student at the University of Toronto, majoring in Computer Science and Statistics.
+My name is Yiyun (Yvonne) Zhang.
+I'm a fourth-year undergraduate student at the University of Toronto, majoring in Computer Science and Statistics.
 Welcome to my GitHub profile!

-## 🌱 I'm Currently Learning

-- Fine-tune of a pretrained model
-- Quantum Computing fundamentals

 ## 📫 How to Reach Me